Silvano Rebai - Fotolia

-Video conferencing standards and protocols are necessary to define common means for video encapsulation and for session management.
-Encapsulation standards define how video and audio are captured, converted to digital format and transmitted between endpoints.
-Popular standards include ITU H.264 for video, G.711/G.722/G.729 for voice, and H.239/T.120 for data such as screen sharing or Web conferencing.
+Video conferencing standards and protocols are necessary to define common means for video encapsulation and session management.
+Encapsulation standards define how video and audio are captured, converted to digital format, transmitted between endpoints and decoded.

 Signaling standards control session establishment, teardown and management.
 Session Initiation Protocol (SIP) is widely supported for video session management, though many older systems rely on H.323.
 Gateways and multipoint control unit (MCUs) can make SIP and H.323 work together.

 Encapsulation protocols vary in terms of vendor support and performance.
 Popular encapsulation standards include the International Telecommunication Union's (ITU) H.264, as well as VP8 for video, ITU G.711/G.722/G.729 for voice, and ITU H.239/T.120 for data, such as screen sharing or web conferencing.
 H.264 is widely supported by video conferencing vendors, while VP8 is widely used in WebRTC-capable browsers, like Google Chrome and Mozilla Firefox.

 Some of these video conferencing standards and codecs often form the lowest common denominator for interoperability.
 Vendors such as Microsoft, Polycom and Vidyo have their own enhanced and proprietary versions of H.264 that incorporate scalable video coding (SVC) to improve video performance over lossy networks, like public Wi-Fi or cellular-based services.
 Microsoft Skype for Business also provides support for Microsoft's own Real-Time Video codec.
 Microsoft also relies on a variant of WebRTC known as ORTC, or Object Real-Time Communications, to support video conferencing natively within its Edge browser.